Who is eligible to use the ILL services at DeWitt Library?

 While the ILL office tries to get everything you need, some items are more of a challenge to receive.
 Typically DVD's, videotapes, dissertations, theses, rare documents, and new materials can be hard to obtain.
 Please allow extra time for these type of items.

-Is there a limit to the amount of requests I can make?
+Is there a limit to the number of requests I can make?

 The ILL office will process ten requests per patron per day.
 If you need to request more, please contact the ILL Coordinator for special permission.